spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 **Before Encryption for R2**

-Running the command #do sh run allowed me to view the router’s current settings.
+When I ran the command #do sh run, this allowed me to view the router’s current settings.
-This includes: Hostname, Interface settings (like IP addresses), Routing protocols, Passwords (if not encrypted), VLAN configurations.
-I saw the hostname and password were enabled.Additionally, the service password-encryption command was not enabled in the *before encryption for r2* screenshot (based on password visibility)
+The router’s current settings showcased hostnames and passwords (if not encrypted) I saw the hostname and password were enabled.Additionally, the service password-encryption command was not enabled in the *before encryption for r2* screenshot (based on password visibility)
 This command helps confirm if the changes I made in configuration mode are active.Not every change is immediately obvious unless verified.
 Using show running-config gave me confidence that my settings were correct before testing further.

 ### Lab instructions 5 and Lab Instructions 6
-In order to complete the necessary steps to encyrpt the password .
-I typed R1 (config) #service password-encryption as shown in the screenshot below
+In order to complete the necessary steps to encyrpt the password.
+I typed **R1 (config) #service password-encryption** as shown in the screenshot below